 Tips for group interviews

-How to handle yourself during a group interview
+How to make your mark in a group interview

 Why do companies have group interviews?

-- They’re a good way of testing how you deal with other people- an important aspect of most jobs.
+- To see how you deal and work with other people - an important aspect of most jobs

-- To see how you communicate in a crowded environment, and how influential you can be to others.
+- To see how you communicate in a crowded environment and see if you can stand out

-- To see how well you can think on your feet, and react to trying situations.
+- To see how well you can think on your feet and react to difficult situations

+Make sure your input is brief and precise.
+As each person in the group will want to do a lot of speaking, it is very important to decide on a few points which you deem are most relevant and which will make you stand out from the group.
 Some people think that group interviews are more suited to dominant personalities and good speakers, but that’s not necessarily true.
-Hogging the limelight and taking over the speaking time can leave a bad impression, so make sure your input is brief and precise.
+Hogging the limelight and taking over the speaking time can leave a bad impression.

-It can be frustrating with so many people trying to get their point across in a relatively short space of time, but make sure you don’t lose your cool.
+Don't lose your cool, even though it can be frustrating with so many people trying to get their point across in a relatively short span of time.
 Remember, they’re not just looking to see how much you can communicate, but also how you go about it.

-It can be difficult to get your speak in when someone insists on rambling on, but try wait for the perfect moment and interject at a point when it doesn’t seem like you’re cutting in mid-speech.
+Wait for the perfect moment to speak.
+It can be difficult to get your bit in when someone insists on rambling on, but try not to cut them off mid-speech.

 Make sure what you say is relevant.
 You’ll only get so much talking time, so make the most of it.
-The interviewer would rather hear one minute of you making a relevant, coherent point rather than you speaking just to prevent others from speaking.
+The interviewer would rather hear one minute of you making a relevant, coherent point than you rambling on just to prevent others from speaking.